yifeiyin/BACKPACK/Python-Notes/readme.md

     - `nonlocal` makes the name belongs to the list which is owned by "one layer outer" of the current scope, for example in nested functions.
     - Without these keywords, outer names are read only.
 Attempts of assigning values will create a new variable.

 - `_x` `__x`: Add one underscore before a var or method to make it private.
-Two underscores before a var/method in classes will make the var/method's name being textually replaced with `_className__x()`; Subclasses would not be able to rewrite it, it helps to avoid any name crashes or sa.
+Two underscores before a var/method in classes will make the var/method's name being textually replaced with `_className__x()`; Subclasses would not be able to rewrite it, it helps to avoid any name crashes.

-- For stuct-like data type, simply use `class SomeClass: \n pass`
+- For struct-like data type, simply use `class SomeClass: \n pass`

 - Iterators: `__iter__` `__next__`
     - To make an object conforts `for ... in ...`, the object needs to implement `__iter__(self)`.
 This function should return an object which defines `__next__(self)`.
 The `__next__()` returns the next object and raise a `StopIteration` exception when reaches the end.